aplteam/MarkAPL/MarkAPL.md

 An example for this information being essential: it allows screen readers to choose the correct pronunciation when reading out.

-This parameter makes also a difference when it comes to deciding what is an opening and what is a closing double quote: Germany, Austria and Switzerland differ in this respect from other countries.
+This parameter makes also a difference when it comes to deciding what is an opening and what is a closing double quote: Germany, Austria and Switzerland differ in this respect from the rest of the world.

-##### leanpubExtensions
+#### leanpubExtensions

 Flag that defaults to 0.
 In case this is 1 certain shortcuts like `A>` are recognized and marked up accordingly.
 The LeanPub extensions are discussed in a separate document.

-##### leanpubIconsUrl
+#### leanpubIconsUrl

 URL that defaults to `https://download.aplwiki.com/LeanPub/Images/`.
 That's where **_MarkAPL_** will try to find the icons used by the LeanPub extensions.
 If you want to use the LeanPub extensions and make it independent from an Internet connection you need to download the icons and put them somewhere local and then point with `leanpubIconsUrl` to that local folder.

-##### lineNumberOffset
+#### lineNumberOffset

 Defaults to 0.
 Set this only in case **_MarkAPL_** is called recursively.
-Allows **_MarkAPL_** to adjust line number to be reproted as having a problem.
+Allows **_MarkAPL_** to adjust line numbers to be reported as having a problem.

-##### linkToCSS
+#### linkToCSS

 Boolean that defaults to 0.
 This means that CSS for screen and print is injected into the resulting HTML page.
 If this is 1 a <link> tag for the CSS file(s) is added to the header.
-Naturally `cssURL` must be set accordingly then.
+Naturally `cssURL`, `screenCSS` and `printCSS` must be set accordingly then.

 Note that certain parameters have no effect when `linkToCSS` is 1.